sam-14uel/Agent-Tool-Protocol/README.md

 ```
 **Arguments:**
 - `toolkit_id`: Unique ID of the toolkit.
-- `json_response`: JSON payload from an LLM containing the tool call.
+- `tool_calls`: JSON payload from an LLM containing the tool call.
 - `provider`: The LLM provider (e.g., "openai", "anthropic", "mistralai").
 - `user_prompt`: Additional user input to include in the execution.